 If you want to avoid painting, then try out X-Wing.
 The game is great.
 My young lad loves playing it.
 A simple star field mat underneat the figures and the game looks fantastic.
 However, as it’s from FFG, there seems to be a glut of cards for it, which makes it overwhelming.
 My son and I stick to low card count games, and some of the good fun scenarios included with the larger ships.

 And if you’re wondering about the strange title, “Gimgamgoo” was a character name I had for a long time on World of Warcraft – it’s a name I use on a load of forums too.
+He may also be roaming the Guild Wars 2 MMO with some of his Hawkwinter namesakes as well.

 Enjoy the journey.